vichannnnn/full-stack-url-shortener/README.md

 # URL Shortener

-Foobar is a Python library for dealing with word pluralization.
+This is a MVP-scoped and POC of web application for URL Shortener.

 ## Prerequisites